PDF Viewer

 Displaying a Salesforce File (using ContentDocumentId)

-Approach: We'll use an autolaunched Flow triggered "On Load" to find the correct ContentDocumentId
+Approach: Use an autolaunched Flow triggered "On Load" to retrieve the ContentDocumentId and pass it to the PDF Viewer.

 Create an Autolaunched Flow